 The Outstanding Researcher Award recognizes and encourages excellence in business communication research.
 The recipient is an ABC member whose research has made an outstanding contribution to the business communication discipline.
 The award recipient receives a plaque and a monetary award, contributed by Board-approved sponsor(s).
 By existing agreement, the Association permits the sponsor(s) to publicize the name of the awardee in advertising.
-The award is sponsored by McGraw-Hill Irwin.
+The award is sponsored by McGraw-Hill Education.

 The award will be presented at the ABC annual conference.
 The recipient will present a paper at the following year’s conference.
 As initial preparation, the recipient should submit their paper title and short program description during the annual conference proposal submission period.
 In the submission section asking for proposal, type “plenary”.
-The recipient is not required to enter additional details of speech on the proposal form.

 Candidates for this award should demonstrate the following criteria: